Corporate Governances

 Systems to Ensure the Proper Business Operation of the Group

 1. The Company has established Sanyo Trading Group’s Code of Conduct Manual a code specifying how the officers and employees of the Company and its subsidiaries should act in accordance with the Group’s mission and in compliance with laws and regulations and the Articles of Incorporation.
-To ensure the effectiveness of the manual, the President appoints a Director responsible for compliance.
+To ensure the effectiveness of the manual, the Board of Directors appoints a Director responsible for compliance.
 In addition, the Company has established the Compliance Committee under its Compliance Regulations and has built a system where the committee supervises compliance companywide.
 The committee periodically reports the status of compliance to the Board of Directors.
+To increase understanding of laws and regulations and internal regulations among the Company’s officers and employees, the Company distributes the Sanyo Trading Group Compliance Handbook and also provides a Self-Discipline Checklist for individuals to reflect on their own words and actions, based on the belief that the Company’s free and open-minded culture is something that is created through an awareness of self-discipline, in other words, through individuals that act based on high ethical standards, in compliance with laws and regulations and with good sense and responsibility as members of society.
+In addition, the Company conducts a compliance awareness survey once a year to gain an understanding of levels of compliance awareness and the risk of compliance violations and also earmarks two months of the year as months for strengthening compliance, in an effort to strengthen the internal compliance system through the provision of internal training and departmental discussions on measures to address compliance violations and risks that might lead to violations.

-The Group has a system where the subsidiaries report their situation periodically to the Board of Directors and the divisions in charge and may report their situation regularly by participating in meetings of the Committee of Executive Officers or by other means under the Subsidiary Management Regulations and the Standards for Decision-Making Authority.
+The subsidiaries have a system where they report their situation periodically to the Board of Directors and the divisions in charge and may report their situation regularly by participating in meetings of the SV2028 Achievement Committee or by other means under the Overseas Base and Subsidiary Management Regulations and the Standards for Decision-Making Authority Related to Overseas Base and Subsidiary Management.
 Depending on the matters stipulated by related regulations, the Company secures compliance by making final decision at the headquarters’ Board of Directors.

 2. The Internal Audit Section audits whether the business activities of the Company and its subsidiaries are efficient and comply with laws and regulations, internal regulations and trade practices, among other rules, and reports the audit results to the Board of Directors.

-3. Regarding whistleblower hotlines for reporting acts that violate laws and regulations or social norms or acts at risk of violating them, the Company has the Compliance Committee internally and a third party (lawyer) externally.
+3. Regarding whistleblower hotlines for reporting acts that violate laws and regulations or social norms or acts at risk of violating them, the Company’s General Affairs Department is the supervising department internally and it appoints a third party (lawyer) externally to operate a whistleblower hotline.
 The Company has established internal regulations to prohibit the unfair treatment of informants and protect them.

 The Company has established a system where important documents and electromagnetic records, including Board of Directors’ meeting materials and the minutes of the Board of Directors meetings, are stored and managed and can be perused by the Directors and Auditors as needed under the Document Handling Rules and other internal regulations.

-To ensure the proper business operation of the Group, the Company has defined a management mission shared by the Group companies and has formulated the Subsidiary Management Regulations, which specify basic rules for the Company and its subsidiaries cooperating for the Group’s prosperity and development of overall business operations, and the Standards for Decision-Making Authority Related to Management of Subsidiaries.
+To ensure the proper business operation of the Group, the Company has defined a management mission shared by the Group companies and has formulated the Overseas Base and Subsidiary Management Regulations, which specify basic rules for the Company and its subsidiaries cooperating for the Group’s prosperity and development of overall business operations, and the Standards for Decision-Making Authority Related to Overseas Base and Subsidiary Management.
 The Company has appointed supervisors in charge of each subsidiary who supervise the subsidiaries’ business and receive reports from the subsidiaries about their operations as necessary.

 1. Directors and employees who shall assist with the duties of the Audit and Supervisory Committee